hawkore/examples-spring-boot-mule4-kubernetes/README.md

 ### Testing your own modifications

-If you want to modify `mule-api-app` or `mule-worker-app` and redeploy them, follow below steps:
+If you want to modify `mule-api-app` or `mule-worker-app` and re-deploy them, follow below steps:

-1. Package it again and copy jar file into `/opt/k8s/shared` directory, for example:
+1. Package again and copy generated jar file into `/opt/k8s/shared` directory, for example:
     ```bash
     cd mule-api-app
     mvn clean package